DavidWells/davidwells.io-v1/content/blog/2019-08-25-clean-analytics.md

 - Site => docs => searched
 - CLI => user => loggedIn
 - API => user => passwordReset

+The `context` of where the events originate is generically short but still descriptive enough for folks to understand where they originated from.

+Some examples of `context` context would be `app` (web ui), `site` (marketing site), `cli` (the command line interface), `api` (the backend api service), etc.

+These will vary depending on your application/org structure.

 ### Format/Syntax